 Pirate Monkey Fun

 The early 90s can easily be considered the golden age of PC adventure games, thanks in-part to the development efforts of a handful of game designers at LucasArts.
 Games like Day of the Tentacle, Sam & Max Hit the Road, and The Secret of Monkey Island are among some of the best adventure titles of that time.
 Old-school PC gamers may recall with great fondness the humor-infused piratical shenanigans of the Monkey Island series in particular.
 Though many years have passes since the last island exploits of Guybrush Threepwood, a new Monkey Island adventure is finally upon us.
-It’s well worth the wait.
+And for the first time on the Wii no less!

 Following the success of recent bite-sized series installments of Sam & Max, Strongbad’s Cool Game For Attractive People, and Wallace & Gromit’s Grand Adventures, Telltale Games is tweaking its episodic gaming model slightly for its Monkey Island revival.
 Instead of being released as a series of individual, self-contained episodes, Tales of Monkey Island is a lengthier game with an overarching story that’s being released chapter-by-chapter.
 The first installment, Launch of the Screaming Narwhal, is a delightful entry point for new players and a great opportunity for veteran fans to get reacquainted with old friends.